 The applicable job description shall be discussed by the appropriate administrative officer with each administrator at the time of his initial appointment to the position, at his evaluation which occurs at the mid-point of the provisional period of such appointment, and shall also be reviewed with each such administrator at the time of this annual evaluation.
 Every such discussion and review shall be conducted in order to ensure that the evaluation then to be conducted in accordance with Article IV is conducted with reference to the work assigned to and performed by such administrator during the preceding year.
-It shall be a further purpose of such discussion and review to give consideration prospectively to the manner in which the general duties and responsibilities of the administrator, as set forth in his job description, relate to the specific duties and tasks assigned to such administrator that are to be performed during the ensuing year and on the basis of which such administrator is expected to be next evaluated.
+It shall be a further purpose of such discussion and review to give consideration prospectively to the manner in which the general duties and responsibilities of the administrator, as set forth in his job description, relate to the specific duties and tasks assigned to such administrator is expected to be next evaluated.